rogue707Dev/django-gdaps/README.md

 GDAPS then loads and imports all available plugins' urls.py files, collects their `urlpatterns` variables and merges them into the global one.

+A typical `fooplugin/urls.py` would look like this:

+    from . import views

+    app_name = fooplugin

+    urlpatterns =  [
+        path('/fooplugin/myurl', views.MyUrlView.as_view()),g
+    ]

+GDAPS lets your plugin create global, root URLs, they are not namespaced.
+This is because soms plugins need to create URLS for frameworks like DRF, etc.

 ## Contributing